calimero-archive/docs/docs/getting_started/contract_management.md

 Contract management is a crucial feature that allows users to effectively interact with installed and deployed contracts.
 This feature enables users to upload their own `.wasm` and `ABI` files to the Console and deploy them to the blockchain.

-When you navigate to the Contract Management Page, you will be presented with two tabs: **Installed Contracts** and **Deployed Contracts**.
+When you navigate to the Contract Management, you will be presented with two tabs: **Installed Contracts** and **Deployed Contracts**.

 ![](../../static/img/contract_management.png)